hrosman94/ObjectOrientedPractice/README.md

 To fully understand what is happening, it is recommended that the user first compiles and then follows along--starting from Main.java--with the comments/code line-by-line as they look at the output.

+A user can run the program with the following Linux command: java -jar objectorientedpractice.jar